-We offer fluid intelligence testing as a stand-alone service or in combination with crystalized intelligence testing.
+We offer fluid intelligence testing as a stand-alone service or in combination with crystalized intelligence evaluations.
 As always, feel free to contact us if you have specific questions.
 Here is some information that may help you decide if fluid intelligence testing would be helpful for you.

-What is Fluid Intelligence?
+What is Fluid Intelligence (FI)?

 Fluid intelligence provides numerous advantages across various aspects of life: